 As schools start the year in person or virtually, principal supervisors can support principals by focusing on the basics: being visible whether in person or remote, modeling how to be a reflective lead learner in the midst of new and difficult challenges, and find ways to create leadership opportunities for others that takes the burden off principals to do it all.
 This role will continue to be critical as the year moves forward, and practicing these shifts now will help to deepen support down the road.

-For more in the principal series, read the second essay, "Empowering Principals: Bringing Clarity to the Role of Instructional Leader."
+For more in the principal series, read the second and third essays, "Empowering Principals: Bringing Clarity to the Role of Instructional Leader" and "Empowering Principals: Building Instructional Leadership Skills through Coaching."